top of page

 Jurors will be paid a $250 honorarium for their time, energy and expertise.

-To get involved, please send an email by 11:59PM, May 15th, 2025 to tamarackfestival@gmail.com with the subject line JURY, indicating your interest and briefly outlining your connection to the Northern Ontario arts community.
+To get involved, please send an email by 11:59PM, February 28th, 2026 to tamarackfestival@gmail.com with the subject line JURY, indicating your interest and briefly outlining your connection to the Northern Ontario arts community.

 *Time commitment is calculated based on what we estimate will be the necessary time to read applications, provide brief constructive comments, and meet as a jury to decide on the successful applications.
 The amount of time will, of course, be subject to how many applications are received.